eecsg/eecsg.github.io/index.md

 # eecsg
-Here, I post things that I working or thinking about.
+Here, I post things that I'm working or thinking about.
 You can contact me over Keybase (eecsg on Keybase).

 ## Posts
   {% for post in site.posts %}